tcheukueppoo/maat/docs/gc.md

 3. Case `#2` and `#3`

-An object in nursery-2 can still be reclaimed by the garbage collector, if it's not reclaimed when nursery-2 is swept, it means it has been blackened in the atomic phase and thus, will be migrated to the old generation, but wait..., what happens if the mutator makes this object point to an object in nursery-1 before
+An object in nursery-2 can still be reclaimed by the garbage collector but if it's not reclaimed when nursery-2 is swept, it means it has been blackened in the atomic phase and thus, will be migrated to the old generation, but wait..., what happens if the mutator makes this object point to an object in nursery-1 before